 Opportunities for advanced education and multi-credentialing in specialized imaging modalities.

-The program consists of approximately 124 credit hours, including 68 credits of Radiologic Science, 15 credits of Health Science core, 11 credits of Science and Mathematics, and 30 flex credits.
+The program consists of approximately 125 credit hours, including 72 credits of Radiologic Science, 15 credits of Health Science core, 11 credits of Mathematics and Science, and 27 additional credits.
 You will also complete approximately 1200 hours of clinical experiences.

 Graduates have worked in various settings, including: